danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 ![SwiftKit logo](Logo.png)

-RichTextKit is under development.
-Currently missing parts will be added over time.
+RichTextKit is under active development.
+Currently missing parts will be added over the next couple of weeks, which included:

+* Image support
+* Pasting images
+* Dragging in images
+* Highlighting
+* Document-app support

 RichTextKit is supported by and released with permission from [Oribi](https://oribi.se/en/) and used in [OribiWriter](https://oribi.se/en/apps/oribi-writer/), which is out on iOS and soon on macOS.